 On the eve of a soccer tournament in Cincinnati, it dawned on me that I’ve never written a How to be a Decent Human Being as a Soccer Mom or Dad.
 I’ve written How to be a Decent Human Being in the Restroom, Texting and at Work (to name a few) but never on this.

-I’ll be the first one to admit that as a reluctant soccer mom (I hate the stigma attached with being a soccer mom), the passion of competition has caused me to act inappropriately a few times.
-And we aren’t even playing Monopoly.
-I’ve watched my husband, friends and even my mother-in-law be threatened to be removed from soccer games.
-Though I’m not quiet there on that level (and it’s partly because I don’t know what’s going on half the time to speak intelligibly about the soccer game), it’s bound to happen at some point.
+I’ll be the first one to admit that as a reluctant soccer mom (I hate the stigma attached to being a soccer mom), the passion of competition has caused me to act inappropriately a few times; and we aren’t even playing Monopoly.
+I’ve watched my husband, friends and even my mother-in-law be threatened with removal from soccer games.
+Though I’m not quite there on that level (and it’s partly because I don’t know what’s going on half the time to speak intelligibly about the soccer game), it’s bound to happen at some point.

 Insulting the Players

 When I see a kid act like an ass hole to my child or any of the kids on my sons’ teams, I want to take the little shit by the collar and have a stern talk behind the bleachers.
 That being said, I bite my tongue.
 As an adult, don’t bully the kids.
 If the kid is wearing a man bun, don’t make fun of it.
 Every fiber of my being wants to say rude things to some of these kids but I keep my mouth shut.

 This is probably the hardest rule for me to adhere to.
 I know little to nothing about soccer but I can tell when a referee is clearly siding with the other team or isn’t doing his job.
 For all the soccer tournaments I’ve attended, never once, did I see a call reversed because you told the ref he’s a stupid head.

 Yelling Things Over to the Parents of the Opposing Team